-The Dangers of AI Software in Legal Work: Protecting Your Practice
+The Risks of AI in Legal Work: Safeguarding Your Practice

 In recent years, the prevalence of artificial intelligence (AI) software has increased across various industries.
 The legal profession is no exception, as lawyers and law firms explore the potential benefits of AI tools to streamline processes and improve efficiency.
 However, the case of Steven Schwartz and Peter LoDuca, two New York lawyers facing potential sanctions, highlights the inherent risks of relying solely on AI software like ChatGPT for legal work.
 This article examines the dangers of AI software in legal work, focusing on the risks posed by ChatGPT and the importance of verifying information generated by such tools.